coralogix/coralogix-aws-shipper/README.md

 ### Amazon CloudWatch

-Coralogix can be configured to directly receive data directly from your [CloudWatch](https://docs.aws.amazon.com/cloudwatch/) log group.
+Coralogix can be configured to receive data directly from your [CloudWatch](https://docs.aws.amazon.com/cloudwatch/) log group.

 ### Amazon Kinesis